-- A party whose income must be included when calculating Annualized Gross Income cannot, according to the underlying first-mortgage lender, be named on an underlying first mortgage due to credit or title constraints; - A Household's purchasing power is insufficient due to the underlying first-mortgage lender's debt-to-income limits; - The Household is maximizing the amount of financing for which it has qualified from the first-mortgage lender.
+• A party whose income must be included when calculating Annualized Gross Income cannot, according to the underlying first-mortgage lender, be named on an underlying first mortgage due to credit or title constraints;

+- A Household's purchasing power is insufficient due to the underlying first-mortgage lender's debt-to-income limits; - The Household is maximizing the amount of financing for which it has qualified from the first-mortgage lender.

-2.04 Homebuyer Age
+3.04 Homebuyer Age

-Anyone obtaining title to Property, or a vendee interest in a contract-for-deed or contract-for-title, and all Borrowers must be eighteen (18) years of age or older or have been declared emancipated by a court having jurisdiction.
+Anyone obtaining title to Property or Qualified Dwelling Unit, or a vendee interest in a contractfor-deed or contract-for-title, and all Borrowers must be eighteen (18) years of age or older or have been declared emancipated by a court having jurisdiction.

-2.05 Unauthorized Compensation
+3.05 Unauthorized Compensation